irvinhalen/tips-n-tricks/tips-n-tricks_Docker.md

 ### Dockerfile

-- Manually create Dockerfiles with the filename "Dockerfile" for each application (frontend and backend)
+- Manually create "Dockerfile" files for each application (frontend and backend)

 ## Commands